benchristel/process-to-processes/src/SoftwareDevelopment/Programming/Production.md

 >
 > —<cite>Jessica Kerr, ["Shaving the Golden Yak"](https://www.youtube.com/watch?v=10Foa_lulK4&t=1213s)</cite>

+Sometimes, programmers design code to minimize the amount of typing required to make changes.
+If we take seriously the idea that programming is mostly not typing, then minimizing typing should hardly ever be our overriding concern.
+The desire to reduce the mechanical effort of changing code often leads to strange antipatterns like tautological tests that can never fail
+(the tests update themselves when the code changes, saving us time!) and misapplication of the {{link DontRepeatYourself}} principle, e.g. DRYing out type declarations.

 It is clear to everyone who studies it that programming productivity is not a matter of typing speed.
 There is something else going on when we program.

 ## Does More Code Mean More Value?